particl/omp-lib/AGENDA.md

 We build the transaction based on a sequence of MPAs.
 If we always rebuild the transaction from the sequence then we reduce:
 * the amount of untrusted data to the bare minimum
-* thus reduce the amount of validation required
+* thus the amount of validation required